 Before driving off with a rental car, be sure that you inspect the exterior and point out to the rental-company representative every tiny scratch, dent, tear, or any other damage.

 Gasoline -- Gas stations can be found in all the major towns and tourist destinations.
-When this guide was published, a gallon of premium or "super" unleaded gas cost BZ$10 (US$5/£2.65).
+When this guide was published, a gallon of premium or "super" unleaded gas cost BZ$11, about double the U.S. average.

 Renter's Insurance -- Even if you hold your own car-insurance policy at home, coverage doesn't always extend abroad.
 Be sure to find out whether you'll be covered in Belize, whether your policy extends to all persons who will be driving the rental car, how much liability is covered in case an outside party is injured in an accident, and whether the type of vehicle you are renting is included under your contract.